Cash flow is the amount of money coming in and going out of a company or organization during a specific accounting period.

 A cash flow statement is one of the four kinds of financial statements.
 The other three main financial statements are balance sheets, income statements and statements of shareholders’ equity.

-Investors are able to gauge the overall health of a company by breaking down the three main components of the statement of cash flow.
+Investors can gauge the overall health of a company by breaking down the three main components of the statement of cash flow.
 One factor to note is that high levels of cash flow do not always equate a large percentage of profit.

 A cash flow statement provides relevant information to determine the quality of the income and is divided into three main categories: